-It is recommended that you wear a face covering on public transport and when using indoor public transport hubs, as an added layer of protection will help to keep you and others safe when travelling.
+The latest government guidance states that you must wear a face covering on public transport and when using indoor public transport hubs, as an added layer of protection will help to keep you and others safe when travelling.

 You can travel on public transport as long as you have not been informed by NHS Test and Trace that you need to self-isolate and that neither you or a member of your household has Covid-19 symptoms.